 - SSKR allows for the transmission of shares that are recombined to reconstruct key material.

-- Envelope can store key material.
+- Envelope is the preferred method for storing key material.

 Each is covered in their own document.